ChishanB/expression_profile_of_mouse_seminal_vesicle/README.md

-# expression_profile_of_mouse_seminal_vesicle
-Advancing seminal vesicle biology by establishing a basic bioniformatic analysis pipeline (DESeq2, PCA)
+Advancing seminal vesicle biology by establishing a basic bioniformatic analysis pipeline for analysing differential expression of small non-coding RNAs

 # Background
 The seminal vesicle is the primary contributor to seminal plasma and is responsible for producing an array